cavineers/Vision2021/README.md

 2. Install OpenCV `pip install opencv-contrib-python==4.1.0.25` (this may take a while... up to 2 hours total)
 3. Install TorchVision [Here](https://github.com/radimspetlik/pytorch_rpi_builds/blob/master/vision/torchvision-0.8.0a0%2B190a5f8-cp38-cp38-linux_armv7l.whl) Then change the file name to be `torchvision-0.8.0a0+190a5f8-cp37-cp37m-linux_armv7l.whl` (this ensures armv7l arch installable)

-*To install packages on Nvidia Jetson Nano -- aarch64 see steps below*
+*To install packages on **Nvidia Jetson Nano** -- aarch64 see steps below*
 1. Download Nvidia Docker container by running `sudo docker pull nvcr.io/nvidia/l4t-pytorch:r32.5.0-pth1.7-py3`
 2. Start the docker container with `sudo docker run -it --device=/dev/video0 --runtime nvidia --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" nvcr.io/nvidia/l4t-pytorch:r32.5.0-pth1.7-py3`
 3. Clone this repository in the docker image `git clone https://github.com/cavineers/Vision2021.git`
 5. Remove all unwanted folders and packages (everything but the YOLOv5_Trained_Model folder)
-4. cd into the YOLOv5_Traained_Model directory.
+4. cd into the YOLOv5_Trained_Model directory.
-5. Update pip and install packages: `python3 -m pip install --upgrade pip`, `python3 -m pip install --upgrade setuptools`, `pip install -r requirements.txt` (these might take several minutes to finish)
+5. Update pip and install packages: `python3 -m pip install --upgrade pip`, `python3 -m pip install --upgrade setuptools`, `pip install -r requirements.txt` (these will take several minutes to finish)
 6. In a new terminal find the container id for your docker image using `sudo docker ps -a`
 7. Still in the new terminal save the docker container using `sudo docker commit [CONTAINER ID] [IMAGE NAME]` (example image name would be yolov5/cavs:version1)
 8. Run docker instance later `sudo docker run -it --device=/dev/video0 --runtime nvidia --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" [NEW IMAGE NAME]` (use -rm in the run command if you are not making any changes to the docker image to save space)